pbo-dpb/RR--SB/src/assets/intro_en.md

-The Parliamentary Budget Officer has prepared this tool to allow parliamentarians and the general public to broadly estimate the revenue impacts of changes to the federal tax system.
+Welcome to the Ready Reckoner, a Web tool developed by the Parliamentary Budget Officer.
+This tool is designed to help both parliamentarians and the general public easily estimate the revenue impacts of potential changes to the federal tax system.